panditrajesh/CodSoft_Internship/README.md

 **Task 2: Portfolio Webiste**
     _This was my second task to make a personal portfolio website using HTML,CSS and JavaScript.
 I have successfully complete it within time._
 **Task 3: calculator**
     _It was my third task to create a claculator using HTMl, CSS and JavaScript.
-It can perform basic mathematical operations like addition, substraction,multiplication and dividion_
+It can perform basic mathematical operations like addition, substraction,multiplication and division_